Dewpoint temperature

 Absolute humidity

-The mass of water vapour in a unit volume of moist gas at a given temperature and pressure.
-Expressed as grams per cubic metre (g/m³), milligrams per litre (mg/L), milligrams per cubic metre (mg/m³) or pounds of water per million cubic feet of gas (lb/MMSCF).
+Measured and expressed as grams per cubic metre (g/m³), milligrams per litre (mg/L), milligrams per cubic metre (mg/m³) or pounds of water per million cubic feet of gas (lb/MMSCF).

 Relative humidity